 You might also see rate increases after major regulatory changes within the industry or your state.
 For example, if your state suddenly decides that uninsured motorist protection is mandatory for all drivers, insurance costs will likely increase across the state from the added coverage and risks.

 Car insurance prices go up every year

 At the end of the day, insurance is a business that’s looking to turn a profit.
-Structural changes, shifts in the economy, taxes and other factors can affect a provider’s’ expenses.
+Structural changes, shifts in the economy, taxes and other factors can hurt a carrier’s bottom line.
 In turn, they can find ways to pass along increased fees to keep more money in their own pockets.
-Even inflation affects insurance rates, so expect rates to increase with the rate of inflation every year.

 External factors providers consider include:

 - Rising medical costs.
 If you need medical attention after an accident, your provider may be on the hook for your bill.
-Your provider may up your rates to account for the changing market.
+As the market changes and medical costs increase, your provider may up your rates.

 - Increase in claims.
-If your provider finds itself paying out more claims than normal, it may increase rates to reduce the impact on its revenue.
+An increased number of claims for your provider may result in a rate increase to reduce the impact on its revenue.

 - Increasing cost of repairs.
 As technology advances, it’s getting more expensive to diagnose and fix car problems.
 If your provider is paying more for repairs, it could charge more for insurance.